mortie/ladbot/README.md

 * **calc [math expression]**:
   Calculate a math expression.
 Uses [mathjs](http://mathjs.org).
+* **afk**:
+  Flags you as afk.
+If someone mentions your name while you're gone, the bot will notify them that you're away.
+Once you say something, you'll no longer be flagged as afk.

 Only users who are registered and identified with nickserv can have ladpoints.